Njeriiii/azure-tools-for-java/PluginsAndFeatures/azure-toolkit-for-intellij/azure-intellij-plugin-azure-sdk/README.md

   the [KeyCredential Class documentation](https://learn.microsoft.com/java/api/com.azure.core.credential.keycredential?view=azure-java-stable) for more information.

-14. ## Using Concrete Classes Instead of Interfaces
+14. ## Using Implementation Types instead of Publicly Available Azure Classes

-**Anti-pattern**: Using concrete classes directly instead of interfaces.
+**Anti-pattern**: Using implementation types instead of publicly available Azure classes.
-- **Issue**: Relying on concrete classes ties your code to a specific implementation, making it harder to change the underlying implementation without modifying the code that depends on it.
-Using interfaces or abstract classes allows you to switch implementations easily.
+- **Issue**: Implementation types are internal classes that are not intended for public use.
+They may change or be removed in future versions, leading to compatibility issues.
 - **Severity: WARNING**
-- **Recommendation**: Define an interface for the class to implement and use the interface type for declarations and method signatures to improve flexibility and maintainability.
+- **Recommendation**: Use the publicly available Azure classes instead.